grupokindynos/gobitso/README.md

 fmt.Println(trades)
 ```

-To add private functionality use the SetAuth
+To add private functionality use the SetAuth method with the API Keys provided by Bitso.
 ```go
 import(
     "github.com/grupokindynos/gobitso"